guilhermedemouraa/Modeling-in-Biological-Systems-Engineering/Final Project/README.md

 #### Disclaimer:

 While every attempt has been made to accurately present the models and their solutions,  they have not been verified independently and some typographical and/or technical errors may be present due to the type of assumptions made.
-In any case, the author (Guilherme De Moura Araujo) hopes that these models and solutions will be a helpful guide and assist in making further improvements as necessary.
+In any case, the authors hope that these models and solutions will be a helpful guide and assist in making further improvements as necessary.

 ### Introduction